chanakya-vc/wwwhome/content/research/quantitative_micro/index.md

 # Summary.
 An optional shortened abstract.
-summary:  Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum. * Manuscript in preparation *
+summary:   New quantitative and physics-informed methods for secondary electron imaging in particle beam microscopy {* Manuscript in preparation * }.

 #tags: []